Steven Hatfill: Person of interest

 Hatfill later went to work at Pennington Biomedical Research Center in Baton Rouge, Louisiana.
 In September 2001, SAIC was commissioned by the Pentagon to create a replica of a mobile WMD "laboratory", alleged to have been used by Saddam Hussein, then President of Iraq.
 The Pentagon said the trailer was to be used as a training aid for teams seeking weapons of mass destruction in Iraq.

 His lawyer, Victor M. Glasberg, stated: "Steve's life has been devastated by a drumbeat of innuendo, implication and speculation.
 We have a frightening public attack on an individual who, guilty or not, should not be exposed to this type of public opprobrium based on speculation."

 In an embarrassing incident, FBI agents trailing Hatfill in a motor vehicle ran over his foot when he attempted to approach them in May 2003.
 Police responding to the incident did not cite the driver, but issued Hatfill a citation for "walking to create a hazard".
 He and his attorneys fought the ticket, but a hearing officer upheld the ticket and ordered Hatfill to pay the requisite $5 fine.

-FBI Director Robert Mueller changed leadership of the investigation in late 2006, and at that time another suspect, USAMRIID bacteriologist Bruce Ivins, became the main focus of the investigation.
+FBI Director Robert Mueller changed leadership of the investigation in late 2006, and at that time, another suspect, USAMRIID bacteriologist Bruce Ivins, became the main focus of the investigation.

 Considerable questions were raised about the credibility of the case against Ivins, as well.

 60 Minutes interview

-Hatfill's lawyer, Tom Connolly, was featured in a CBS News 60 Minutes interview about the anthrax incidents on March 11, 2007.
-In the interview Connolly revealed that Hatfill faked his Ph.D. degree: "It is true.
-It is true that he has puffed on his resume.
+Hatfill's lawyer, Tom Connolly, was featured in a 60 Minutes interview about the anthrax incidents on March 11, 2007.
+In the interview, Connolly revealed that Hatfill faked his Ph.D. degree: "It is true.
+He has indeed puffed on his resume.
 Absolutely.
 Forged a diploma.
 Yes, that's true."
-He went on to state, "Listen, if puffing on your resume made you the anthrax killer, then half this town should be suspect."
+He went on to state, "Listen, if puffing on your resume made you the anthrax killer, then half this town should be suspects."

-The New York Times stated that Hatfill had obtained an anti-anthrax medicine (ciprofloxacin) immediately prior to the anthrax mailings.
-Connolly explained, "Before the attacks he had surgery.
+The Washington Post Magazine stated in 2003 that Hatfill had obtained an anti-anthrax medicine (ciprofloxacin, which is an antibiotic medication) immediately before the anthrax mailings.
+Connolly explained to 60 Minutes, "Before the attacks, he had surgery.
 So yes, he's on Cipro.
-But the fuller truth is in fact he was on Cipro because a doctor gave it to him after sinus surgery."
+But the fuller truth is, in fact he was on Cipro because a doctor gave it to him after sinus surgery."
 Hatfill had previously said the antibiotic was for a lingering sinus infection.
-The omission in the Times article, of the reason why he had been taking Cipro, is one reason Hatfill sued the newspaper.
+The omission in the Times article of the reason why he had been taking Cipro is one reason Hatfill sued the newspaper.
 The newspaper won a summary judgment ruling in early 2007, squelching the libel suit that had been filed by Steven Hatfill against it and columnist Nicholas Kristof.